laminas/laminas-cache/docs/book/psr16.md

 `false` if an _error_ occured when deleting the key(s) provided, but `true` otherwise.

-Generally, zend-cache storage adapters comply with this.
+Generally, laminas-cache storage adapters comply with this.
 However, it is possible to configure your adapter such that you may get a false positive result from these methods.

-When an exception is raised and caught during key removal by an adapter, the adapter triggers an event with a `Zend\Cache\Storage\ExceptionEvent`.
+When an exception is raised and caught during key removal by an adapter, the adapter triggers an event with a `Laminas\Cache\Storage\ExceptionEvent`.
 Plugins can react to these, and even manipulate the event instance.
-One such plugin, `Zend\Cache\Storage\Plugin\ExceptionHandler`, has a configuration option, `throw_exceptions` that, when boolean `false`, will prevent raising the exception.
+One such plugin, `Laminas\Cache\Storage\Plugin\ExceptionHandler`, has a configuration option, `throw_exceptions` that, when boolean `false`, will prevent raising the exception.
 In such cases, adapters will typically return a boolean `false` anyways, but custom, third-party adapters may not.